ngs-docs/angus/shell_intro/shell-getting-started-01.md

 We all have an IP address to link into our cloud computers stored in this [spreadsheet here](https://hackmd.io/LGeRCq5xRkm3ebSQ8lHgFg?view).
 Find your name and click the link associated with your name.

 That will open a screen where you need to enter a password.
-The password is **`davis.2019`**.
+(We'll tell you the password in the room!)
 Then a screen like this will open (minus the blue arrows):

 <center><img src="../_static/shell_tut_jupyter_initial_launch.png" width="90%"></center>
 <br>